rhine3/audiomoth-guide/guide.md

 The information here complements official guides on the [Open Acoustic Devices website](https://www.openacousticdevices.info/getting-started) and a guide by [David Brown](https://sites.google.com/view/audiomoth/home).
 Some technical information about the devices themselves is excluded.
 We have also elaborated on each step by including images, procedures, and rules of thumb that we've created while deploying hundreds of AudioMoths.

-Please submit suggestions for modifications to this guide via email at `tessa.rhinehart at pitt.edu` or via the [Issues tracker](https://github.com/rhine3/audiomoth-guide/issues) on GitHub.
+Please submit suggestions for modifications to this guide via creating pull requests on the GitHub repository, or emailing me at `tessa.rhinehart at pitt.edu`.

 #### Cite & share this guide
-The guide is available in both [PDF](https://github.com/rhine3/audiomoth-guide/raw/master/guide.pdf) and [Markdown](https://github.com/rhine3/audiomoth-guide/raw/master/guide.md) formats.
-If you find it helpful, please share and cite it!
-Citation information:
+If you find this guide helpful, please share it!
+It is available in both [PDF](https://github.com/rhine3/audiomoth-guide/raw/master/guide.pdf) and [Markdown](https://github.com/rhine3/audiomoth-guide/raw/master/guide.md) formats.

+The guide is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/), so please feel free to use and modify it with attribution to:
 ```
 Rhinehart, Tessa A (2019).
 AudioMoth: a practical
 guide to the open-source ARU.
 GitHub repository: